dustbringer/dustbringer.github.io/src/posts/2022-12-03-polya-enumeration.md

 # Counting circular arrangements of objects

-In high-school mathematics you probably have come across the term *combinatorics*, and learnt about counting the number of ways you can arrange some objects in a particular fashion.
-To arrange $n$ (distinct) objects in a line, there are $n! = n(n-1) \dots 2 \times 1$ possible permutations of these objects.
-If there are repeated objects, we divide by the permutation of the identical objects.
+In high-school mathematics you've probably come across the term *combinatorics*.
+In its most basic form, combinatorics is about counting the number of ways you can arrange some objects in a particular fashion.
+For example, to arrange $n$ (distinct) objects in a line, there are $n! = n(n-1) \dots 2 \times 1$ possible permutations.
+If there are repeated objects, we divide by the permutations of the identical objects.
 For example arranging the letters of $BALLOON$ in a line, the letters $L$ and $O$ both repeat twice, so there are $\frac{7!}{2!2!}$ permutations.
-When arranging $n$ (distinct) objects in a circle, we can rotate any arrangement and think of it as the same arrangement.
-So we arrange the items and divide by the number of different rotations to remove the overcounted arrangements, $n!/n = (n-1)!$.
+On the other hand, if we wanted to arrange $n$ (distinct) objects in a *circle*, each arrangement can be rotated and it is considered "identical".
+So we arrange the items in a line and divide by the number of different rotations of these objects (to remove the overcounted arrangements) $n!/n = (n-1)!$.

-What happens when we combine these ideas together, taking $n$ objects with some possibly identical and arranging them in a circle?
-For an easy example, say we want to arrange the letters $AABB$ in a circle.
+What happens when we combine these ideas together?
+Say we take take $n$ objects, where some are repeating, and arrange them in a circle.
+An easy example: arrange the letters $AABB$ in a circle.
 How many ways can this be done?
-It's easy to just write everything, and we find that there are only two possibilities (up to rotation):
+It's easy to write down every possibility, and we find that there are only two (considering rotation as equivalent):

 <!-- Image generated using tikz, converted to SVG using pdf2svg, scaled up using inkscape -->
 <!-- Rescaling in inkscape: https://superuser.com/questions/475851/how-can-i-scale-an-svg-via-command-line -->
 ![](../post_resources/2022-12-03-polya-enumeration/example-AABB.svg)
 ![](../post_resources/2022-12-03-polya-enumeration/example-ABAB.svg)

-However if we try to combine the two calculations we did above the number of permutations is
+However if we try to combine the two equations we used above, the number of permutations comes out to be
 $$
-\frac{4!}{4 \times 2!2!} = \frac{3}{2} = 1.5,
+\frac{4!}{4 \times 2!2!} = \frac{3}{2} = 1.5.
 $$
-which not only isn't $2$ but isn't even a whole number!
-You can go through many different examples and try to find a nice formula for the number of permutations, but it's not exactly that simple!
-This where I got stuck while trying to untangle this problem in my first year of university.

-It turns out there is a nice theorem that gives a general procedure to solve this, but it requires some background in group theory...
+Not only is this not $2$, but isn't even a whole number!
+We could try many different examples and attempt formulate a nice equation, but it's not exactly that simple!
+It turns out there is a nice theorem that gives a general procedure to solve this, but it requires some background in group theory.

+> **tl;dr**
+>
+> In mathematics, Group theory is the study of symmetries, how they interact with each other, and how they interact with other objects.
+There is a theorem of group that counts the number of "different" elements in a set, given that elements are "not different" when are related by a symmetry (more precisely, a group action).
+We can apply this to concrete counting problems, by looking at e.g. rotations acting on objects arranged in a circle.
+This theorem can be extended to extract more information about arrangements, where the calculations are reduced to looking at coefficients of a polynomial.

 ## Background
 The following is a quick and brief proof-less introduction to the concepts we will need.
-The intention isn't for you to deeply understand groups and group actions but to get some intuition to help understand how the counting theorem works.
+The intention is to be a refresher for those who have seen groups before, however, if you are new to these concepts, there should be barely enough to understand (with time) how the counting theorem works.

 ### Groups
 **Definition.** A *group* is a set $G$ with a binary operation $*$, such that the following axioms hold.